liyc5929/neuroseqbench/README.md

 ```

 ### Experiments

+✨ Before running any experiments, please refer to the [`experiments/neuromorphic_sequential_arena/README.md`](./experiments/neuromorphic_sequential_arena/README.md) for detailed **installation instructions** and **dataset download procedures** specific to each task.

+✅ **All datasets** used in these experiments are hosted on [`our Hugging Face repository`](https://huggingface.co/datasets/liyc5929/neuroseqbench/tree/main/neuromorphic_sequential_arena) to facilitate easy access and ensure reproducibility.

 Each experiment in the paper  is organized by task and placed under `experiments/neuromorphic_sequential_arena/`.
 We provide the following scripts to run all experiments for each task:
 - `AL/run_all.sh`
 - `HAR/run_all.sh`